less/less-docs/content/usage/developing-less.md

 Optional: To get the current version of the less compiler do `npm -g install less` - npm is the node package manager and "-g" installs it to be available globally.

 You should now be able to do `lessc file.less` and if there is an appropriate file.less then it will be compiled and output to the stdout.
-You can then compare it to running localy (`node bin/lessc file.less`).
+You can then compare it to running locally (`node bin/lessc file.less`).

 Other grunt commands